 The program focuses on spiritual, physical, social and psychological recovery, to help women understand and deal with the core issues of their alcohol and/or drug addiction.
 After the 120-day intensive program, residents may opt for an eight-month extension in our continuing care division.

 The program is women-specific, with a staff dealing with all women’s issues including mental, emotional, physical and sexual abuse.
 Our residents come to Dove’s Nest to rest, mend, heal and gain a new direction in their lives.

 Dove’s Nest, the women’s program of the Charlotte Rescue Mission, is a four- to twelve-month program that follows a diagnostic period that last approximately two-weeks.

 Prospective residents must call the Admission’s Coordinator personally & follow directions given.
 We currently work from a waiting list.
-704-333-HOPE ext.
-113 (Leave your name and a number where you can be reached within 24 to 48-hours.)
+Please call 704-333-HOPE ext.
+113, and leave your name and a number where you can be reached within 24 to 48-hours.

 A resident must:

 Family members that wish to gain visitation privileges must follow the directions of the Family Counselor and become active in the program which may include involvement in our weekly Family Program AND/OR mandatory Al-anon meeting attendance.